Social Impact

 I am expecting to travel in the next few days with my family and I am very excited to move to a new country and have a life after years of being a refugee in Jordan where I wasn’t even recognized as a refugee by the UNHCR.
 I hope this gives hope to others who are in need for it.

-– Fanar, Iraqi language partner based Jordan, soon moving to France
+– Fanar, Iraqi Language Partner based in France

-Join us today, and every day, in celebrating human rights, and all the unsung heroes around the world who have stood up for humanity.
+Join us today, and every day, in celebrating human rights, and all the unsung heroes around the world who stand up for humanity every day

-Want get to know these heroes further & even perhaps, learn languages with them?
+Want get to know these heroes further and perhaps even learn languages with them?

 The Human Rights Advocates Teaching You Languages Read More »